 While still in college, he did a three-month internship with the Garrison Group.
 When this was over, he got jobs in his college in various positions.

-He worked in his university for years before getting an offer from the J.P.
+He worked at his university for years before getting an offer from the J.P.
 Morgan company to work as its sales and trading summer analyst.

 After working for J.P.
 Morgan for six months, Mattis realized his calling towards discus throw after winning the NCAA event in 2015.